Sirloko/joke-generator/readme.md

 Thank you for using the **Joke Generator** CLI app.
 We hope you have fun generating jokes and sharing laughter!
 If you have any feedback or suggestions, don't hesitate to reach out.
 Happy joking! 😄

+## Credits

+The **Joke Generator** CLI app fetches jokes from the [JokeAPI](https://sv443.net/jokeapi/v2) provided by [sv443](https://sv443.net/).
+We would like to express our gratitude to sv443 for offering this fantastic API, which allows us to bring laughter and humor to our users.

+The JokeAPI provides a wide range of jokes in various categories, making it an excellent source for generating jokes on demand.
+Without this amazing API, the **Joke Generator** app wouldn't be possible.

+If you'd like to explore more about the JokeAPI or show your support to sv443, visit their website [JokeAPI](https://sv443.net/jokeapi/v2) and [sv443.net](https://sv443.net/).

+Thank you, sv443, for spreading laughter with your JokeAPI! 🎉😄